Archives

 Session 1: Defining Spirituality and Spiritual Care in Healthcare – Competencies in Spiritual Care

-Spirituality and spiritual care in healthcare encompass how patients and healthcare professionals seek and express meaning, purpose, connection, value, or transcendence within the context of illness and health.
-An increasing body of evidence demonstrates that spirituality is associated with improved health outcomes, patient satisfaction, medical decision-making, and quality of life.
-This session will introduce various definitions of spirituality and spiritual care, along with the multidimensional spiritual field.
+Spirituality and spiritual care in health relate to how patients and health professionals seek and express meaning, purpose, connection, value, or transcendence in the context of illness and well-being.
+A growing body of evidence indicates that spirituality is linked to better health outcomes, patient satisfaction, medical decision-making, and quality of life.

 Session 2: Interpersonal and Intrapersonal Spirituality